libra/website/docs/reference/glossary.md

 ### Permissioned vs. Permissionless

 * Permissioned and permissionless are attributes of the way by which nodes join the set of validators in a blockchain.
-* If only the nodes chosen by a single entity or organization are allowed to join the committee, it's a **Permissioned** system.
+* If only the nodes chosen by a single entity or organization are allowed to join the committee, it's a **permissioned** system.
-* If any node can join the committee, it's a **Permissionless** system.
+* If any node can join the committee, it's a **permissionless** system.
 * Libra starts as a permissioned system and transitions to permissionless.

 ### Proof